xBounceIT/WinOTP/README.md

 - `/static` - Static assets and resources
 - `/tests` - Test suite
 - `/ui` - User interface components
+  - `/pages` - Separate HTML pages for each screen of the application
+  - `/static` - CSS, JavaScript, and other UI-related static files
 - `/utils` - Utility functions and helpers

 ## Configuration